jianyangqt/smr_doc/md/3basic_options.md

 **\--trans** turns on SMR and HEIDI tests in trans regions.

-**\--trans-wind** defines a window centred around the top associated trans-eQTL to select SNPs (passing a p-value threshold) for the SMR and HEIDI test.
-The default value is 1000Kb.
+**\--trans-wind** defines the size of a window in either side of the top associated trans-eQTL to select SNPs (passing a p-value threshold) for the SMR and HEIDI test.
+The default value is 1000 Kb (i.e. a whole region of 2000 Kb).

 ***mytrans.smr***